axboe/fio/HOWTO.rst

                         Use Write commands for write operations

                 **uncor**
-                        Use Write Uncorrectable commands for write opreations
+                        Use Write Uncorrectable commands for write operations

                 **zeroes**
                         Use Write Zeroes commands for write operations